 - Disc type.

 All these types of brakes operate to lock the transmission main shaft or the propeller shaft when the mechanical brake is applied.
-As the rear wheels are connected to the propeller shaft through the axle shaft, differential, and universal joint, the rear wheel is preventing from turning when the propeller shaft is locked.
+As the rear wheels are connected to the propeller shaft through the axle shaft, differential, and universal joint, the rear wheel is prevented from turning when the propeller shaft is locked.

 #2 Internal Expanding Brake